dns-groot/groot/README.md

 #### Installation for Windows
 1. Install [`vcpkg`](https://docs.microsoft.com/en-us/cpp/build/vcpkg?view=vs-2019) package manager to install dependecies.
 2. Install the C++ libraries (64 bit versions) using:
-    - vcpkg install boost-serialization:x64-windows boost-flyweight:x64-windows boost-dynamic-bitset:x64-windows boost-graph:x64-windows  docopt:x64-windows nlohmann-json:x64-windows spdlog:x64-windows
+    - .\vcpkg.exe install boost-serialization:x64-windows boost-flyweight:x64-windows boost-dynamic-bitset:x64-windows boost-graph:x64-windows  docopt:x64-windows nlohmann-json:x64-windows spdlog:x64-windows
-    - vcpkg integrate install
+    - .\vcpkg.exe integrate install
 3. Clone the repository (with  `--recurse-submodules`) and open the solution (groot.sln) using Visual studio.
 Set the platform to x64 and mode to Release.
 4. Configure the project properties to use ISO C++17 Standard (std:c++17) for C++ language standard.
 5. Build the project using visual studio to generate the executable.
 The executable would be located at `~\groot\x64\Release\`.